micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-Therefore I tell you, every sin and blasphemy (every evil, abusive, [^n]injurious speaking, or indignity against sacred things) can be forgiven men, but blasphemy against the [Holy] Spirit shall not _and_ [^o]cannot be forgiven.
+Therefore I tell you, every sin and blasphemy (every evil, abusive, injurious speaking, or indignity against sacred things) can be forgiven men, but blasphemy against the [Holy] Spirit shall not _and_ cannot be forgiven.